punk-security/duodo/README.md

 ```
 docker run -v /results/on/host:/app/results [image name] [options] --resume-from-file "/app/results/[resultsfile].csv"
 ```
+`You will need to pass either the API keys or environment variables again.`

 ## Running Duodo locally:
 Duodo can also be run locally, and has been tested with Python 3.11.